Cinnamon (2023 film): Production

 In March 2022, it was announced that Kilgore, Iacono and Harris were cast in the film with production occurring in Atlanta.
 In April 2022, it was announced that Wayans and Grier were added to the cast.

 Release

 The film premiered at the Tribeca Festival in June 2023.
 It was released on Tubi on June 23, 2023.

 Reception

+Critical response

 The film has an 86% rating on Rotten Tomatoes based on seven reviews.